Quad 33 control amplifier, Quad 303 Power amplifier

 The preamp doesn't really have enough inputs for modern usage, and the expected signal level is rather low.
 However, it is very configurable in comparison with modern devices.

-The tape adaptor board and the phono adaptor board.
+The tape adaptor board and the disc adaptor board.
 Both these boards can be accessed without opening the case.
 They are pulled out through openings on the back of the preamp.

 The screw positions on the tape board allow setting the gain of this input to match other sources.